sikaeducation/curriculum/courses/301/standards/integrate-routing-react/topics/react-nested-routes/README.md

 </Route>
 ```

-`match` contains the current path in its `url` property, and all dynamic segments in its `params` property.
+`match` contains the current path in its `url` property and all dynamic segments in its `params` property.

 ## Nesting Routes